shyjuk/Restic-Backups-Guide/Restic - Guide.md

 deep@ubuntu-vm:~$ rm notes/*
 ```

 Also, let's add another file named "file4.txt" to the files directory.
 Unlike the other files, this file will actually contain some text.
-Actually, it will contain a lot of text.
+Actually, it will contain a LOT of text.
 We can use the `curl` command to bring in the entire GPL v3 into this file.

 ```
 deep@ubuntu-vm:~$ curl https://www.gnu.org/licenses/gpl-3.0.txt > files/file4.txt